What Does Postpartum Recovery Actually Look Like?

 - support tissue healing

-Simple, plant-based options like a perineal balm can help soothe and protect healing tissue.
+Simple, plant-based support like a perineal balm can help soothe and protect the area.

 - circulation